Production of The Lord of the Rings film series: Pre-production for Miramax

 The second film opens in the thick of battle, and ends with Frodo sailing to the West.
 It features a more pronounced romantic triangle with Arwen and Eowyn, including a scene of Aragorn and Eowyn "asleep in each other's arms"; and has Elladan, Elrohir and Erkenbrand join Aragorn on the Paths of the Dead (the latter dying in the process), which are described as though made of flesh.
 The Nazgul just make it into Mount Doom before they fall.

-They presented this treatment to Harvey and Bob Weinstein, the latter of whom they focused on impressing with their screenwriting, as he had not read the book.
-They agreed upon two films and a total budget of $75 million.

-Early discussions of casting were held, with Miramax wanting to "americanize" the project, and suggesting star names like Daniel Day-Lewis for Aragorn (starting "fanciful internet speculation" that Lewis was allegedly approached for the part several times) and even suggested Morgan Freeman for Gandalf.
-Harvey had also dissuaded Jackson from considering Mira Sorvino and Ashley Judd, whom Harvey had secretly harassed just previous to this time.
+They presented this treatment to Harvey and Bob Weinstein, the latter of whom they focused on impressing with their screenwriting, as Bob had not read the book.
+They agreed upon two films and a total budget of $150 million across two films combined.
+Early discussions of casting were held, with Miramax Films wanting to "americanize" the project, and suggesting star names like Daniel Day-Lewis for Aragorn (starting "fanciful internet speculation" that Lewis was allegedly approached for the part several times) and even suggested Morgan Freeman for Gandalf.
+Weinstein had dissuaded Jackson from considering Mira Sorvino and Ashley Judd, whom Weinstein had secretly harassed just previous to this time.
 Jackson compiled his own casting wishlist, which included Ian Holm for Bilbo Baggins and Cate Blanchett for Galadriel.

 Meanwhile, WETA Digital developed the "MASSIVE" software and WETA Workshop began conceptual design for the films.
 Having used their paintings for inspiration (to the point of showing them in story conferences) Jackson suggested hiring Alan Lee and John Howe.
-Miramax didn't want to involve Lee, due to his association with Tolkien's Estate, but Jackson tracked the reclusive Lee through Michael Palin and convinced him and Howe to join the project.
+Miramax didn't want to involve Lee, due to his association with the Tolkien Estate, but Jackson tracked the reclusive Lee through Michael Palin and convinced him and Howe to join the project.
 Howe, who previously mailed Lee and spoke to him on the phone once, met him on the plane.
-Howe also brought along a collection of recreated Medieval armour for reference.
-A third artist, Ted Nasmith, was invited to join later, but had to decline.
-Ralph Bakshi also claimed Jackson's company bought many of his designs.
+Howe brought along a collection of recreated Medieval armour for reference.
+A third artist, Ted Nasmith, was invited to join, but had to decline.
+Ralph Bakshi claimed that Jackson's company bought many of his designs.

-During mid-1997, Jackson and Walsh began writing with Stephen Sinclair.
+During mid-1997, Jackson and Walsh began writing the two scripts with Stephen Sinclair.
 Sinclair's partner, Philippa Boyens, was a major fan of the book and joined the writing team after reading their treatment.
-It took 13 to 14 months to write the two film scripts, which were 147 and 144 pages respectively.
-Sinclair left the project due to theatrical obligations.
+It took 13 to 14 months to write the scripts, which were 147 and 144 pages respectively.